Check whether a package is ready for submission to rOpenSci’s peer review system. The primary function collates the output of

 ctags and GNU

 global to be installed.
-Procedures to install these libraries on various operating systems are described in the
+Procedures to install these libraries on various operating systems are described in a

-pkgstats README.
+pkgstats vignette.
 This package also uses the GitHub GraphQL API which requires a local GitHub token to be stored with an unambiguous name including

 GITHUB, such as